 Your shoulders and body? …Relaxed and calm or hunched up and tense?

 The sweaty palms and tapping foot are just further signs of how you use your body and the state you go into when tense or nervous.

-Not only do you have the ‘flight or fight’ challenges, you also have a little voice in the back of your head which is talking to you.
+Not only do you have the ‘flight or fight’ challenges, but you also have a little voice in the back of your head, which is talking to you.
 This is your self-talk.
 Your “Chimp” as Dr Steve Peters calls it in his book The Chimp Paradox.

-At this point in time your Chimp voice is not your best friend.
+At this point, your Chimp voice is not your best friend.
 He is trying to sabotage your success.

 ‘Don’t mess this up’,